MichaelBrauner/choosy/README.md

 # Choosy

-A standalone select widget written in vanilla javascript.
+A lightweight vanilla-js choice-picker written in typescript.

 # Installation